mmallicoat/marshallmallicoat.com/content/thoughts-on-sports.rst

 horse.
 As long as they let me down easy, I don't care if I don't get a call back.
 To be listed among the also-rans is enough for me.
 I'm like a retired greyhound who's too skinny to lie down on hardwood floors.
-I understand back pain--what I lack is *context* for my back pain.
+I understand back pain—what I lack is *context* for my back pain.

 I saw a picture of the man with the biggest hands in the world, posing with a basketball.
 But he doesn't even play basketball.
 He just holds it